Key Takeaways

 Have you ever wondered why you think, feel, or behave the way you do?
 Creating space in your life to answer some of those questions can help you better understand who you are.
 And when you know yourself better, you’re more equipped to honor your needs and consider how your actions impact others.
 Fortunately, increasing your self-awareness doesn’t have to be a complicated process.

 At Rula, we make it easy to connect with a therapist who can help you on your journey of personal growth.
 With our extensive network of therapists, you can quickly find a provider who takes your insurance and offers the specialized care you deserve.
-And thanks to our teletherapy platform, you can meet with your therapist from the comfort of home — as early as this week.
+And thanks to our teletherapy platform, you can meet with your therapist from the comfort of home — as soon as tomorrow.

 More From Rula